 It's meaningless.

-This document on their hearsay witnesses, non-witnesses, is meaningless.
+This document on their hearsay witnesses, non-witnesses is meaningless.

 It's meaningless.

-And I love my friends in Georgia, and I'm hearing from a lot of them.
+We've also been following the situation in the great state of Georgia, and I love my friends in Georgia, and I'm hearing from a lot of them.

-I mean, they are ticked off in a big, big, big way.
+I mean, they are ticked off in a big, big, big way that the governor, Governor Kemp, is going to appoint, apparently announced tomorrow.

 Now he's been boxed in by the AJC and Politico, and he can't get out of it.

-We're talking, he can change his mind anytime he wants.
+He can change his mind anytime he wants.

-And that is, well, no, no, no, we'll give you miss.
+And that is, well, no, no, no.

-She's really uh, she's really not a rhino.
+She's really, she's really not a rhino.

 I'm telling you, you got to listen to me.